djblanc360/shopify-symlinks/README.md

 * create symbolic link for `.css` files in the `components/` directory

 * auto include peripheral directories specified to be watched in

+* auto update `.shopifyignore` with dynamic list of watched peripheral directories

+* enforce or recommend pulling of only `templates/` and `config/settings_data.json` to prevent overwriting

+* handle use with webpack and themekit